miguelric/RequestsLog/README.md

             Create the form, displaying information about the request along with editable field(s).

-            Create a "submit" button that sends us to update() function, which handles the actual insert/update of a row in database - it will redirect back to unassigned.html
+            Create a "submit" button that sends us to updateUnassigned() function, which handles the actual insert/update of a row in database - it will redirect back to unassigned.html
         End if
     End for
 ```

 **NOTES:**

 Refer to the NOTES under [**Unassigned Requests** section](#s8) regarding handling priority codes.

 ---